Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Let me get the big one out of the way first.
 The Acropolis is the reason most families come to Athens, and it absolutely lives up to the hype.
 Standing on that rocky outcrop, looking up at the Parthenon with the entire city sprawling out below you, is one of those travel moments that makes you feel genuinely small in the best possible way.

-Here is what I wish someone had told me before we went: go early.
+Here's what I wish someone had told me before we went: go early.
 I mean really early.
 We arrived at 8:00 AM on a Tuesday morning and practically had the place to ourselves for the first forty-five minutes.
-By 10:00 AM, the crowds were dense, the sun was brutal, and my youngest was melting down faster than a Greek ice cream cone in July.
+By 10:00 AM, the crowds were dense, the sun was brutal, and Lila was melting down faster than a Greek ice cream cone in July.

 Practical Tips for Visiting the Acropolis with Kids